intentkit/IntentKit/README.md

 ### Different Handlers
 There are a number of different handler objects, all grouped by the type of application.
-For exampe, `MWBrowserHandler`, `MWMapsHandler`, and `MWTwitterHandler` handle opening links in web browsers, mapping applications, and Twitter clients, respectively.
+For example, `MWBrowserHandler`, `MWMapsHandler`, and `MWTwitterHandler` handle opening links in web browsers, mapping applications, and Twitter clients, respectively.

 Some of these handlers have optional configuration parameters.
 For example, when linking to a map application, you can specify where the map should be centered and how zoomed-in it should be; these options will take effect whether you're searching for a location, getting turn-by-turn directions, or doing any other action supported by the handler.